Positive Psychology Coaching PG Cert

 How much will it cost?

 For the latest fees, please see the University of Worcester's course fees page here.
+Fees are usually charged on a per-module basis.

 This will vary depending on your own circumstances, but all applicants must make sure they fully understand the additional expense requirements they will need to undertake during this course.